keep-starknet-strange/joyboy/prototype/escrow.md

 */
 interface TokenEscrow {
   deposited: uint256;
-  transfered: uint256;
+  transferred: uint256;
   withdrawn: uint256;
   // Not a direct transfer or just you are not linked before as needed,
   //  but payment request claimable with date or not.
-Like Sablier and Tokei for exemple, or a Gift to onboard user to Starknet by Nostr user or inversely.
+Like Sablier and Tokei for example, or a Gift to onboard user to Starknet by Nostr user or inversely.
   to_claimed: uint256;
   // If we accept users can use different Starknet address with one Nostr pubkey.
 Need to be linked one by one to verify contract_address as a sender. others_strk_key?: StarknetAddress[];